-The mission of the Alexandria Police Department is committed to maintaining and enhancing a strong and productive partnership with the community to continue to reduce crime and improve the quality of life in all of Alexandria's neighborhoods.
+The Alexandria Police Department is committed to maintaining and enhancing a productive partnership with the community to continue to reduce crime and improve the quality of life in all of Alexandria's neighborhoods.
 We are dedicated to protecting life and property while assuring fair and equal treatment to everyone.

 Alexandria maintains a modern, highly trained, technically skilled, energetic, diverse and well-equipped police department, with a current authorized strength of 320 sworn and 138 civilian employees.
 Our staff provides courteous, efficient and timely service to residents, visitors and businesses in our City.